khaledgomaa/GoodReadsApiWithNode.Js/README.md

 # GoodReadsApiWithNode.Js

-**It's a simple goodreads api apps with the first try using node.js**
+**It's a simple goodreads api app with the first try using node.js**

 **How to test this api**